Master Mariner of South Shields and Shadwell

 The names of Young & Pollard are of significance on both memorial stones.
 Annie Young, daughter of Elizabeth Hutchinson & William Young is referred to on her family gravestone as ‘Annie Pollard’.
 She married John Pollard (1819-1893), a widower and retired Master Mariner on the 26th June 1884, a cousin of James Caddle Pollard.
 The name of Sarah (Pollard) Young (1847-1884) (5) my great grandmother and the wife of Thomas Young who drowned in 1881, is also inscribed.

-Please note, photographs taken on my mobile phone: Referencing at end of Part 5
+Please note, photographs taken on my mobile phone: Referencing at the end of Part 5